 This is part of a series about Washing Baby.

 As a newborn, I would wash IV every three to four days, as his pediatrician suggested “to prevent dry skin”.
-However, after a while, decided fear of his skin drying out was no excuse for a lack of hygiene.
-I would rather my baby have dry skin, than chronic diaper rash.
-Confusingly, his skin was drying out, on top of never ending diaper rashes, anyway.
+However, he pretty much had chronic diaper rash until I started bathing him more frequently.
+So I decided dry skin was worth no rashes.
+However (confusingly), his skin was drying out anyway, on top of never-ending diaper rashes.

 To read about my passion for diaper hygiene and battles with yeast infections & diaper rashes, click here.
 Suffice it to say: Please change your baby’s wet diapers every 2-3 hours, and their poopy diapers immediately.